Why Do I Still Get My Period On Birth Control? | Clear Facts Explained

 Occasional spotting isn’t usually cause for concern on birth control but certain signs should prompt medical attention:

-- Bleeding after sex: Could indicate infection or cervical issues.
+• Bleeding after sex: Could indicate infection, cervical irritation, or other cervical issues.

-- No improvement after three months: If breakthrough bleeding continues unabated despite consistent use.
+• No improvement after three months: If breakthrough bleeding continues despite consistent use.

 Troubleshooting Why Do I Still Get My Period On Birth Control?